sstaub/mbedTickers/README.md

 void Tickers::update()
 ```

-Must to be called in the main while() loop, it will check the Ticker, and if necessary, will run the callback
+Must to be called in the main while() loop, it will check the Ticker, and if necessary, will run the callback.

 **Example**